 Buddhist Tarot Decks - a list of them all

 I am a practising Zen Buddhist and a Tarot Therapist.
-My Buddhist principles are not separate from the way that I work with the cards personally, or my client work.
-They are central.
+My Buddhist principles are not separate from my client work.
+They are central to it.
 I don’t think that a deck of cards needs to be explicitly Buddhist to help us work from a here-now, compassionate perspective.
 But it can help sometimes!

 I haven’t collected all of the Buddhist Tarot decks out there.
+Yet!
 I try not to grasp at material stuff too much (another one of those great Buddhist teachings), although it’s not easy.
-I have an obsessive streak and a taste for old decks!
-I have, however, often searched the internet for Buddhist decks, because scouting the internet to learn about interesting Tarot decks is a hobby of mine.
-And so I thought it would be good to create a page where all of the Buddhist Tarot decks can be found listed in one place, as I couldn’t find one anywhere else.
+I have an obsessive streak and a taste for old decks.
+What can I say?
+As I have, however, searched the internet deeply for Buddhist decks, I thought it would be good to create a page where they can be found listed in one place.

 Buddhistic Fantasy Tarot